How Managers Can Become Effective Coaches of Employees

 - G = goal: “Tell me what you want to get out of this discussion?”

 - R = reality: “So what’s actually happening?”

 - O = options: “What could you do about it?”

 - W = what’s next: “What are you going to definitely do about it?
 By when?”

 Managers Should Study the Experts and Practice the Techniques

-To learn how to coach, I’d recommend that managers experience what it’s like to be coached by someone who’s really good at it.
+To learn how to coach, managers should experience what it’s like to be coached by someone who’s really good at it.
 Then, read a good book on the topic.
-Then, practice, practice, practice and get feedback.
+Then, practice, practice, practice, and get feedback.
 After a while, you become less dependent on a linear framework and begin to comfortably bounce from one step to another.
 It also helps to have a toolkit of favorite questions to ask for each step in the GROW model.